-The Viotek GN27DB input lag performance is excellent with only ~5ms of virtually imperceptible delay which is fit even for professional gaming.
+The Viotek GN27DB input lag performance is excellent, with only ~5ms of virtually imperceptible delay, which is fit even for professional gaming.

-The only thing we could hold against the Viotek GN27DB is its low peak luminance, but unless you intend on keeping the screen right next to a window without any curtains, it will be bright enough.
+The only other thing we could hold against the Viotek GN27DB is its low peak luminance, but unless you intend on keeping the screen right next to a window without any curtains, it will be bright enough.

 Other than that, the monitor has no issues; we didn’t detect any excessive backlight bleeding nor dead/stuck pixels on our unit.

 The OSD (On-Screen Display) menu of the Viotek GN27DB curved gaming monitor is user-friendly and consists of many useful features including the GamePlus customizable crosshairs, pre-calibrated picture presets (Standard, Text, Movie, Game, FPS, and RTS) as well as Picture in Picture and Picture by Picture.